Labneh

 Method

-Refrigerate in airtight container or sealed jar
+Refrigerate in airtight glass containers or covered bowls

 Duration